nbirnel/eugene-or-police-fire-ems-call-logs/README.md

 and the ability to customize a search is quite limited.
 The EPD page also limits requests to 250 calls per page.

-This project automates scraping these two pages.
+This project automates scraping these three pages.
 Output is to CSV files, one per day of records, stored in directories by year and month.